stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 tools and libraries that you need.
 Follow the instructions on the site.

-You should also amend your PATH, so that the versions of tools that are installed with Homebrew take precendence over others.
+You should also amend your PATH, so that the versions of tools that are installed with Homebrew take precedence over others.
 To do this, edit the file *.bash\_login* in your home directory to include this line:

     export PATH="/usr/local/bin:/usr/local/sbin:~/bin:$PATH"